ivanz/TraktorMappingFileFormat/README.md

 All documentation is available here: https://github.com/ivanz/TraktorMappingFileFormat/wiki/

+## Contributing

+Please open an issue with any documentation adjustments/other.

 ## Tools and Samples

 All tools used to reverse-engineer the file format (useful for contributing back to this project) are available in the repository.